 Yantze Arocho graduated summa cum laude from the Cleveland School of Science and Medicine (CSSM).
 While at the CSSM, he was involved in Health Professions Affinity Community (HPAC), an organization that encourages students to identify and address health disparities in their community.
 In this organization he created the group Scholarly Techniques for Testing, an HPAC group focused on helping high school students understand what to expect before they took the ACT their first time, along with Debate, an HPAC group focused on improving the self-esteem in high school students through debates and discussions.
 He was also a member of the FIRST Robotics Competition, where he had the opportunity to win the world championship in 2016, Minds Matter, Ultimate Frisbee, National Honor Society, and Top 50.
-He intends to major in Biochemistry on the pre-medicine track.
+He intends to major in mechanical engineering.
 Eventually, he hopes to go to medical school and pursue a career in surgery.

 Intended Major: Sociology

 Tameyah Scott is a native Clevelander.
 She graduated salutatorian of her high school, Whitney M. Young.
-Tameyah intends to major in Biology at Case Western Reserve University.
+Tameyah intends to major in psychology at Case Western Reserve University.
 She is possibly minoring in business management, and American Sign Language.
 After earning her undergraduate education, Tameyah plans on going to Veterinary School, where she will earn her Doctorate in Veterinary Medicine.
 With this degree Tameyah will become a veterinarian and travel around the United States to work at different veterinary clinics.
 She plans to ultimately come back to Cleveland and open her own veterinary clinic.
 Throughout this journey Tameyah plans to speak to high schoolers in urban communities about college, and overcoming the hardships of life.

 Tatu Wadesisi was born in the Democratic Republic of the Congo.
 When she was 5 years old, her family, under sponsorship by Catholic Charities, was relocated to the United States.
 Scared, and in a foreign country, Tatu and her family worked hard to build their new life.
 Though she had physically escaped the horrors of a war torn country, she was still haunted by those left behind.
 This is why Tatu is determined to make a difference in the world.
 However, she knows that she cannot fix everything.
 Her hope is that she can help in solving one thing.
 The lack of a reliable energy source in developing countries.
 Tatu hopes to major in chemical engineering.
 She believes the Emerging Scholars Program has brought her one step closer to her goal.
 Not only did ESP introduce her to the level of hard work case would demand, it connected her to the many opportunities that many incoming freshmen would not know about for years.
 Tatu is eternally grateful.